folkforms/dev-info/tests/test-cases/project-params-map.md

-# Test case 'map domain param'
+# Test case 'project params map'

 ## Description

-It maps the 'domain' param correctly based on the projectDomainMap value in .dev-info.json
+User can override properties for a given project using the projectParamMap value in .dev-info.json

 ## Input args